Nogent-sur-Oise: International relationships

-In February 2020, Nogent-sur-Oise suspended its partnership with the Polish town of Kraśnik as a reaction to the passing of an anti-LGBT resolution by the Kraśnik local authorities.
+InKraśnik as a reaction to the passing of an anti-LGBT resolution by the Kraśnik local authorities.
 In April 2021, the controversial resolution was repealed by the town council.

 In popular culture

 Nogent-sur-Oise is the town where the character Jacob once lived with his family in the Newbery Honor-winning book The Inquisitor's Tale.
 Half the village was burned down by Christian boys on a dare.